nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="stac"></a> STAC

-The STAC (SpatioTemporal Asset Catalog) Data format is a specification for describing geospatial data with JSON and GeoJSON.
+The STAC (SpatioTemporal Asset Catalog) result format is a specification for describing geospatial data with JSON and GeoJSON.
 The related STAC-API specification defines an API for searching and browsing STAC catalogs.
 See the [STAC Specification](https://stacspec.org/) for details.

-CMR only supports STAC format for granule search and retrieval.
+CMR only supports STAC result format for granule search and retrieval.
+Because STAC is based on paging by page number, parameters `offset`, `scroll`, and `CMR-Scroll-Id` and `CMR-Search-After` headers are not supported with STAC format.

 __Example__